mapsacosta/EAFJupyter/docs/00_getting_started.rst

 .. note::

-   If you do not have access to your experiment, or have access to an experiment you are not a part of, please contact eaf-users@fnal.gov.
+   If you do not have access to your experiment, or have access to an experiment you are not a part of, please contact eaf-users AT fnal.gov.

 Base Image
 ---------------